magma/magma/docs/docusaurus/versioned_docs/version-1.1.0/lte/upgrade.md

 You can upgrade your access gateways remotely from the NMS or SSH directly into them and run an `apt-get install`.

+The Access Gateway version needs to be equal to or less than the version of your Orc8r.
+We recommend you update your Orc8r first.

 ## NMS Autoupgrade

 Navigate to the "Configure" tab of the NMS and select the tab "Upgrade".
 Find